khulnasoft/integrations-core/system_swap/README.md

 ### Installation

-The System Swap check is included in the [Datadog Agent][1] package.
+The System Swap check is included in the [Khulnasoft Agent][1] package.
 No additional installation is needed on your server.

 ### Configuration